NREL/EnergyPlus/design/FY2018/NFP-MultiAirLoops.md

 Jason also mentioned to allow an OA mixer for each AirLoop.
 Since multiple AirLoops are allowed, multiple OA mixers will be allowed too.
 A new field of OA mixer name will be inserted to accommodate multiple OA mixers in AirflowNetwork:Distribution:Component:OutdoorAirFlow and AirflowNetwork:Distribution:Component:ReliefAirFlow.

+### Review comments based on the original NFP

+Edwin Lee's Email on 1/29/18

+Gu,

+I'm happy to review along with others.
+I am sure this will be a great addition to those who would like to further leverage the airflow network capabilities.

+For the NFP, I support the input choices, but it seems like there are going to be a lot of "gotcha" cases to consider.
+Your proposed changes are fairly brief, but I understand this is just the NFP stage, so I won't dwell much on it right now.

+Looks good.

 ## Overview ##

 The Airflow Network model will be modified to permit the use of a configurable number of air distribution systems.
 The proposed upgrade will simulate energy losses for air distribution systems and associated interactions among HVAC systems, envelope, and outdoors caused by unbalanced return and supply leaks in the multiple air distribution systems in a building.